quaie/cissp/index.md

 The whole idea is to have it formatted in an optimal layout for [skimming](http://www.butte.edu/departments/cas/tipsheets/readingstrategies/skimming_scanning.html). **Accent is put on BREVITY.**

-## Why
+## Why?

-Because many books have different ways of treating the subjects, starting with formatting (just letting text flow, with bold titles for the main ideas, which are nowhere grouped visually to show they belong together) and ending with definitions/notions which are available only in some books.
+**Because** many books have different ways of treating the subjects, starting with formatting (just letting text flow, with bold titles for the main ideas, which are nowhere grouped visually to show they belong together) and ending with definitions/notions which are available only in some books.

-Because there are so many sources to learn from - books, video classes, Youtube videos, etc - and this might be ______ for the newcomer.
+**Because** there are so many sources to learn from - books, video classes, Youtube videos, etc - and this might be ______ for the newcomer.

-Because nobody can tell (at least officially :)) HOW THE EXAM REALLY IS.
+**Because** nobody can tell (at least officially :)) HOW THE EXAM REALLY IS.
 This forces the students to learn (allmost) all details in the books (and there are plenty!).

-Because [insert here reason]
+**Because** [insert here reason]

 And last (but not least) - BECAUSE WHY NOT?!